Sutuk/Clinical-data-on-pelvic-fractures/README.md

 # Clinical-data-on-pelvic-fractures
-This open-source pelvis atlas is constructed to provide pelvis CT segmentations, statistical shape models, and surgical screw trajectories.
+This open-source pelvis dataset is constructed to provide pelvis fractures in clinical cases.
 The atlas is freely available for academic or educational use.
 For research only.